Last updated on December 27th, 2017

 Atomizer coils with low electrical resistance (lower ohm numbers) create more heat and a warmer vapor.
 Those with high resistance (or higher ohm numbers) produce a cooler vapor.

-Technically speaking, your battery’s voltage and atomizer’s ohms determine your final wattage.
+Very technically speaking, your battery’s voltage and atomizer’s ohms determine your final wattage.
 Voltage (volts) means electrical pressure (or the force of the electricity) while the ohms resist that pressure.

-Is That Safe?
+Is Sub-ohm Vaping Safe?

 I know it’s easy to get carried away experimenting with home-made coils, sub-ohm attys and over 50 watts of power.
 After all, massive clouds are very cool, but they will never be bigger than an “exploding ecig” headline.

-Tips for Sub-ohm Vaping
+Tips for Safe Sub-ohm Vaping

 Adjusting Your Throat Hit – When you vape with a low ohm resistance (down to 1ohm), expect a hotter (and harsher vape).
 Sub-ohm vaping gets even hotter.
 Some vapers enjoy the extreme throat hit, but most have to make some adjustments to their e-juice.